kentcdodds/babel-plugin-preval/README.md

 are not possible in the browser (or with prepack), but `preval` enables you to do this.

+### How is this different from [webpack][webpack] [loaders][webpack-loaders]?

+This plugin was inspired by webpack's [val-loader][val-loader].
+The benefit of using this over that loader (or any other loader) is that it integrates with your existing babel pipeline.
+This is especially useful for the server where you're probably not bundling your code with `webpack`, but you may be using babel.
+(If you're not using either, configuring babel for this would be easier than configuring webpack for `val-loader`).

+In addition, you can implement pretty much any webpack loader using `babel-plugin-preval`.

 ## Inspiration

 I needed something like this for the
 [glamorous website](https://github.com/kentcdodds/glamorous-website).
 I live-streamed developing the whole thing.
 If you're interested you can find the recording on [my twitch](https://www.twitch.tv/kentcdodds).

+I was inspired by the [val-loader][val-loader] from webpack.

 ## Related Projects